-He loves hiding behind the couch, waiting for Estis to walk by so he can attack and pounce on her back.
+He’s a boy who loves hiding behind the couch, waiting for Estis to walk by so he can attack and pounce on her back.
 He loves the movie “Cars” so much, Estis estimates he’s watched it at least a million and a half times.
 And he has a knack for memorizing song lyrics, especially “Life Is A Highway” by Rascal Flatts, the theme song to “Cars.”

 But the memories are all Estis has left of her son these days.
 Christian’s happy, joyful life came to an abrupt end Aug.
 13, 2008, just months before his fourth birthday, when his grandmother unknowingly left him strapped in his car seat for 10 hours on a hot summer day outside her office.

-A terrible tragedy that happens far too often: An average of 30 children die in hot cars each year, or about one every nine days, since 1990, according to statistics provided from kidsandcars.org, a national non-profit child safety organization.
+It’s a terrible tragedy that happens far too often: An average of 30 children die in hot cars each year, or about one every nine days, since 1990, according to statistics provided from kidsandcars.org, a national non-profit child safety organization.
 Texas leads the nation in hot car deaths with 111 since 1990, well ahead of Florida with more than 75 cases and double those in California.

 There have been five deaths in Texas this year alone, including a 2-year-old boy who was left in a church parking lot in Dallas while his parents attended a service inside.
 The boy’s father later found him around 3 p.m., with outside temperatures pushing 100 degrees.